Table of Contents

 The power and potential of networking

 The value of using networking strategies has long been promoted as the most robust approach to managing a career.
 Why?
-Because the age-old adage that “it’s who you know, not what you know” appears well-supported in research.
+The age-old adage that “it’s who you know, not what you know” appears well-supported in research.
 This is based on the idea that managers are more likely to hire people recommended and vetted by others they trust.
-The most popular source of hires (after internal transfers, who are also “known” and vetted) tend to be employee referrals.
+The most popular source of hires (after internal transfers, who are also “known” and vetted) is employee referrals.
 Such candidates are considered to bring a lower risk of skill or cultural mismatches.

-As many as 70% of all jobs are not published externally, and between 50-80% of all jobs are filled by networking.
+As many as 70% of all jobs are not published externally, and between 50% and 80% of all jobs are filled through networking.
 LinkedIn has found that employee referrals are nine times (9X) more likely to receive a job offer, with 70% of successful candidates reporting that they had a connection inside the company where they received an offer.

 Furthermore, other research has shown that companies rely upon employee referrals as a trusted source of quality hires, accounting for 30-50% of all hires.
 Referred candidates are also four times (4X) more likely to be offered a job than website applicants.
 With over 70% of U.S. employers offering a formal employee referral program, getting a leg-up by knowing someone on the inside is a must-have networking strategy.